Event Date:

 10:20 am | Morning Panel

-Beyond the Buzz: What Technology and AI Really Means for Black Communities
+Beyond the Buzz: What Technology and AI Really Mean for Black Communities

-Dolores Ijames Bryant â84 (Moderator), Miranda Alfonso, Jaime Coleman, Tamara Flemming
+Dolores Ijames Bryant â84 (Moderator), Miranda Alfonso, Jaime Coleman, Tamara Fleming

 11:55 am | Lunch